kjhscs2425/project-3-make-a-discord-bot-v2-Owls4all/proposal.md

 My bot will respond by: That's me!

-When a user says: Frost pick a number between 1 and 10 #Implemented My bot will respond by: determined randomly, either i or e
+When a user says: Frost pick a number between 1 and 10 #Implemented My bot will respond by: determined randomly, either pi or e

 When a user says: Frost pick an integer between 1 and 10 #Implemented My bot will respond by: a random number between 1 and 10